Online Telephone Books and People Finding Tools|

 German Postal Codes

 When you get there click on "PLZsuche."
 Type in the name of a town and the German postal code is returned.
 Very helpful when writing letters to Germany.

 Meyers Orts- und Verkehrs-Lexikon des Deutschen Reichs by Raymond S. Wright III

 Commonly know as the Meyers Gazetteer, these books describe approximately 210,000 cities, towns, hamlets and dwelling places in the German Empire prior to World War One.
 Originally published in Leipzig, Germany in 1912-13.
-You may be able to order a reprinted edition from the Genealogical Publishing Company in a 3 volume set (very expensive/may be out of print).
-It is also available on Microfiche from many Family History (FamilySearch) Centers (most carry it on hand so you don't have to order it from Salt Lake City), and it can now be searched online (see links below).
+You may be able to find it on microfiche at some LDS Family History Centers (FamilySearch).
+It can now be searched online (see links below).
 Please be aware that the Meyers Gazetteer is printed in the old German Gothic font which can be difficult to read.

 An online database with more than 105,000 locations for places East of the Oder and Neisse Rivers.
 The following provinces are included: Eastprussia, Westprussia, Brandenburg, Posen, Pommerania and Silesia.
 You can search by current Polish, Russian or Lithuanian name, or the former German name.